Phillip Leonian

 Phillip Marshall Leonian (January 13, 1927 – September 15, 2016) was an American commercial photographer known for his images of people and objects in motion.
 Active from the 1950s through the 1980s, he used stroboscopic effects and motion blur to capture movement within a single frame.
 His multi-image photography has been compared to the works of Eadweard Muybridge and Étienne-Jules Marey.

 Leonian specialized in advertising and editorial photography, and his work appeared in numerous ads and magazines, including Sports Illustrated, Newsweek, and Time.
 In the 1960s and 1970s, he contributed regularly to Sports Illustrated, producing cover photos of famous athletes such as Muhammad Ali and basketball player Earl “the Pearl” Monroe.
 Leonian's subjects also included figure skater Janet Lynn, long-distance runner Steve Prefontaine, and Olympic gymnast Cathy Rigby.

-His 1971 photo of Rigby’s balance beam routine was one of the 116 images encoded on the Voyager Golden Record.
-Astronomer Carl Sagan, who led the NASA committee in charge of curating the Golden Record, explained that his team had selected Leonian’s multi-image photo for the interstellar time capsule because it managed to depict the full range of human motion.
-“It probably gives a better sense of how we move than anything else could have”, Sagan wrote.
+His 1971 photo of Rigby's balance beam routine was one of the 116 images encoded on the Voyager Golden Record.

-Later in life, Leonian lectured and wrote extensively on copyright, advising fellow photographers on how to retain the rights to their work.
+Leonian lectured and wrote extensively on copyright, advising fellow photographers on how to retain the rights to their work.
 He was also an inventor who held two patents for photographic equipment.

 Early life

 Leonian was born and raised in Morgantown, West Virginia.
 His Armenian-born father, Leon H. Leonian (1888 – 1945), was a mycologist and professor of mycology at West Virginia University.
 An obituary published in Science said that Leon Leonian "established an international reputation in three distinct fields of science—plant diseases, the physiology of fungi, and plant breeding."
-Phil's mother, Nell, taught in the university’s English department.
+Phil's mother, Nell, taught in the university's English department.

 He first took up photography while he was a student at Morgantown High School.
 After graduation, he served as a paratrooper in the U.S. Army Medical Corps during the Occupation of Japan.
 From 1947 to 1950, he attended WVU, where he studied biology and chemistry.
 Though he never graduated, his training in the scientific method led to a lifelong fascination with experimentation, which had a major influence on his photography.
 (According to Popular Photography, Leonian was "always rethinking his methods and his hardware.")

 After leaving WVU, he studied at the Brooks Institute of Photography in Santa Barbara, California.
-Years later, WVU’s quarterly magazine referred to him as "one of the University’s more noted dropouts."
+Years later, WVU's quarterly magazine referred to Leonian as "one of the University’s more noted dropouts."